 Scroll to discover the best toners for dry skin that fit the bill.

 Best Overall: Fresh Rose Deep Hydration Toner

-Best Budget: Dickinson’s Enhanced Witch Hazel Hydrating Toner With Rosewater
+Best Budget: Dickinson’s Enhanced Witch Hazel Hydrating Toner

-From one of the OG toner brands, comes this new hydrating option, infused with hyaluronic acid and vitamin E. Not only is it alcohol-free, it also doesn’t contain any sulfates, soaps, or dyes (all things which can also potentially exacerbate dryness).
+From one of the OG toner brands comes this new hydrating option, infused with hyaluronic acid and vitamin E. Not only is it alcohol-free, but it also doesn’t contain any sulfates, soaps, or dyes (all things which can also potentially exacerbate dryness).
 Plus, the exclusive natural witch hazel plants Dickinson uses in all of their products are distilled for purity, and not diluted like some of the other witch hazel out there, to help ensure maximum potency and efficacy.

 Best Drugstore Option: Thayers Witch Hazel Alcohol Free Unscented Toner

 When a brand has been around since 1847, you can feel pretty darn confident that they’re doing something right.
-Case in point: This version of their original witch hazel toner, which is alcohol-free, and contains soothing vitamin E, aloe vera, along and grapefruit seed extract to make it extra gentle on dry skin.
+Case in point: This version of their original witch hazel toner, which is alcohol-free, and contains soothing vitamin E, aloe vera, along with grapefruit seed extract to make it extra gentle on dry skin.
 Still, it delivers all the toning benefits of a traditional witch hazel formula.

 Best for Sensitive Skin: Avene Gentle Toning Lotion

-Dry, extra-dry, and sensitive skin types alike will all appreciate this formula.
+Dry, extra-dry and sensitive skin types alike will all appreciate this formula.
 Dermatologist-tested and hypoallergenic, the water-based toner/lotion hybrid is unique thanks to the addition of thermal spring water and natural silicates.